Department of Uterine Transplant

 Women with severe infertility or Absolute Uterine Factor Infertility (AUFI) that hinders their childbearing capacity may benefit from a uterus transplant surgery.
 Uterus transplant is the surgical replacement of the current uterus of a woman with that of a donated one.
 It may be considered the last option for the treatment of AUFI and reproductive conditions such as endometriosis, congenital conditions like the absence of a uterus, and developmental conditions such as being born with an underdeveloped uterus.

 Uterus transplantation is a revolutionary procedure which offers a life-changing opportunity to a woman with various infertility factors to bear a child.
-Gleneagles Hospital offers to bring this joy of childbearing to women through the uterus transplantation program.
+Gleneagles Hospital offers the best Uterine Transplant In India to bring this joy of childbearing to women through the uterus transplantation program.

 Uterus Transplantation Process